 Our specialized teams work closely with our general practices and other primary care providers in the following areas:

-Population Health & Community Engagement are a large group of varied specialist teams who focus on groups of people who have trouble getting equal access to health care.
-This includes:
+General Practice Community Engagement are a large group of varied specialist teams who focus on groups of people who experience barriers to accessing health care and getting their health care needs met.

-- Suicide prevention – a dedicated role that leads, coordinates and implements a range of suicide prevention activities designed to reduce the number of suicides and attempted suicides in Canterbury.
+- Suicide prevention – a dedicated team that leads, coordinates and implements a range of suicide prevention activities designed to reduce the number of suicides and attempted suicides in Canterbury.

-- Residence Youth Health Service – this team supports children and youth living in the Oranga Tamariki residences of Te Puna Wai o Tuhinapo and Te Oranga.
-The team provides primary health care to these young people who are unable to obtain health care in the community because of the secure or semi-secure nature of these residences.
-The service is nurse-led with the support of nominated General Practitioners.
+- Residence Youth Health Service – team supports young people living in the Oranga Tamariki residence Te Puna Wai o Tuhinapo (Youth and correctional justice).
+The team provides primary health care on-site.
+The service is nurse-led with the support of General Practitioners.

 Clinical Quality and Education Team